sowole-aims/dlbc-data-science-academy/staff.md

 # Staff

-Our dedicated staff at the DLBC Data Science Academy are here to support your learning journey and provide you with the guidance and resources you need to succeed.
+Our dedicated Staff and Instructors at the DLSO Data Science Academy are here to support your learning journey and provide you with the guidance and resources you need to succeed.

 ## Instructors